camunda/camunda/README.md

 * Change the BRANCH field to "public"
 * (special) If you're deploying version 1.0.0-RC1, also put INFRASTRUCTURE_BRANCH: operate-public (this will run older Zeebe version: 0.13.1)
 * Click on "Build"

+License: This repository contains files subject to a commercial license.